GalliumWang/GSG/README.md

 ![](3.png)

 ## Installation(**Windows Only**)

-Windows:
+    download the latest release ver in [download page](https://github.com/GalliumWang/standardSitting/releases)
-    download the latest release ver in [download page](https://github.com/GalliumWang/standardSitting/releases) extract the app folder to anywhere of disk.
+    <br>and extract the app folder to anywhere of disk.

 ## Usage